gizinski-jacek/fia-decisions/README.md

 - Grouping penalties by race weekend
 - Displaying essential information, with more available in modal form
 - Current race calendar for Formula One with track wiki links and highlighted upcoming race
-- Search penalties by driver name or penalty type
+- Search penalties by driver name, number or penalty type
 - Contact forms to:
   - Upload PDF file of a missing penalty
-  - Send bare minimum information about missing penalty
+  - Send information about missing penalty
   - Contact site owner about any other issue
+- Simple CMS to view documents sent by users through forms
 - Responsive and adjustable UI
 - Built with RWD in mind